 7. Each sales rep leaves 70 voicemails per day on average and spends 25 hours every month on voicemails

 This means a sales team of 50 sales reps might spend 1,250 hours per month just leaving voicemails.
 To save time, automate this process by using cold calling software to leave personalized and pre-recorded voicemails with one click and revise the voicemail script once or twice a month as needed.

 8. The estimated conversion rate for cold calls is around 6.3%

 While this seems to be quite low, click-through rates for cold emails hover around 0.5%.
 Also, cold calls are better when it comes to building rapport with the prospects and identifying their needs/problems – which fares better if you’re focusing on a personal selling strategy.

 9. Salespeople responding to leads within the first 5 minutes see a 100x increase in contact rates

 This data illustrates how crucial a quick follow-up is.
-By optimizing response times using tools like auto-dialers and lead capturing software, your chances of closing deals with the existing leads will improve.
+By optimizing response times using sales tools like auto-dialers and lead-capturing software, your chances of closing deals with the existing leads will improve.

 10. Ask between 11 to 14 targeted questions to prospects during a discovery call

 This analysis has found that asking more than 14 questions has a diminishing rate of return and asking fewer than 11 questions might not allow you to cover enough ground and get all the required information during the discovery call.

 11. Focus only on 3 to 4 customer problems during the discovery call